crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/datatypes/DvQuantity.rst

 .. java:method:: public void setUnits(String units)
    :outertype: DvQuantity

-   Sets the units.
+   Sets the unit of measure adopted by this DV_QUANTITY item

-   :param units: the new units
+   :param units: the new unit of measure

 toJSON
 ^^^^^^